 TWO: Understand how subjective naming can be.

 We all possess inherent preferences.
 Consider the name Helen for example.
 For some of us, the name brings back memories of that awful girl who stole our lunch when we were nine years old.
-For others, it may connote a warm and generous aunt.
+For others, it may connote a warm and generous friend or relative.
 And for others, it may have no meaning what so ever.
 If the name Helen can bring about such extreme reactions, imagine generating a company name.
-To help guide clients in their choices, we build a decision-making process around name development to help focus on the effectiveness of the options, rather than our knee-jerk reaction.
+To help guide clients in their choices, we build a decision-making process around name development to help focus on the effectiveness of the options, rather than a knee-jerk reaction.

 THREE: Define what you need.
 Then define it some more.